 I laced the ties of my black boots, making sure each bow was tight and symmetrical.
-The shoes squeaked on the gray hardwood floor, the metal walls of my room blending right in.
-My khakis were plain, neat and cuffed towards the end.
-I tucked in my black polo shirt.
+The shoes squeaked on the gray concrete floor, the dull metal walls of my room blending with the flooring.
+My khakis were plain, neat and cuffed at the hemline.
+I tucked in my freshly ironed black polo shirt.
 A Commander approved C emblem was stitched in the fabric across my heart.
-Anything else got me in trouble for dress code if it didn’t have the seal of approval.
+Anything else got me in trouble for dress code, if it didn’t have the seal of approval.

-I reached back into my closet, grabbing my gray jacket amongst the hundreds of black polos available, each woven with a red C emblem.
-I buttoned my jacket up to the top, making sure no buttons were missing in the cotton fabric.
-A single pocket was stitched in the jacket to use to hold a spare pencil.
+Reaching back into my closet, I grabbed my gray jacket amongst the hundreds of black polos available, each woven with a red C emblem.
+I buttoned my jacket all the way up to the collar, making sure no buttons were missing in the cotton fabric.
+A single pocket was stitched in the jacket used to hold a spare pencil.
 This pocket also bore the C.

 ’That should do it.’
-I released a puff of air, relieved that was done.
+I released a puff of air, relieved to be done.

-Turning to my desk, I reached for an empty vial labeled ’Cure: Take nightly to decrease the brain’s rate of creating nonsense and exposure to radical ideas for up to ten hours.’
+Turning to my desk, I reached for an empty vial labeled ’CURE: TAKE NIGHTLY.
+DECREASES THE BRAIN’S RATE OF CREATING NONSENSE AND PROTECTS AGAINST EXPOSURE TO RADICAL IDEAS FOR UP TO TEN HOURS.’
 If it weren’t for the vial, my life would be uncertain.
-I doubt it’d be the same, let alone safe.
-They recycled the plastic containers for future uses after cleaning, so I grabbed the vial and exited my room, shutting the creaking door behind me.
+I doubt it would be the same, let alone safe.
+They recycled the plastic containers for future uses after cleaning.
+So, I grabbed the vial and exited my room, shutting the creaking door behind me.